DonnKey/cmptab/README.md

 This program is one of a pair to compress and expand SLR(1) (and some LR(1)) grammars along with their corresponding tables.

+See Also: unslr, the table expansion program, adjacent to this repository in GitHub.

 The tables can be considered something like a "Fourrier Transform" of the grammar -- another way to look at the same information, and thus manipulate that information more easily for certain tasks.